 Why Us?
 Why Now?
 Why You?

-The mission of the Massachusetts Cannabis Reform Coalition (MassCann), the state affiliate of the National Organization for the Reform of the Marijuana Laws (NORML) is to educate the Public in the Commonwealth about Cannabis Sativa’s potential as an ecologically sound resource, medicine, and recreational substance, and build a consensus for a more moral and rational public policy regarding all uses of the cannabis plant.See More
+The mission of the Massachusetts Cannabis Reform Coalition (MassCann) is to educate the Public in the Commonwealth about Cannabis Sativa’s potential as an ecologically sound resource, medicine, and recreational substance, and build a consensus for a more moral and rational public policy regarding all uses of the cannabis plant.See More

 While society obviously — obviously to us — has the right to regulate our relationship to marijuana (just as it does our relationship with water or milk or wine) to be rational and decent such regulation must take at least these two things into account:

-First, responsible adults have a default right to get wasted if they choose only provided that in so doing they do not interfere with the rights of others.
+First, responsible adults have a default right to consume anything they choose, only provided that in so doing they do not interfere with the rights of others.
 Second, like medical treatments, public policies that inflict far more damage than the condition they are supposed to remedy make no sense.

 Current regulation of marijuana fails both of these points egregiously.
 In particular, no matter what you believe about the evils of marijuana, those evils do not remotely approach the costs and consequences of destroying 700,000 families a year.